ScanMountGoat/Smush-Material-Research/Textures.md

 *Note: The _d and _wd textures are possibly unused.*

 # PRM Maps
 The main PBR texture maps are packed into a single texture.
 Metalness is either 0 (non metal) or 1 (metal).
-Glosiness adds finer surface details.
-Ambient occlusion is a form of baked lighting.
-Specular controls the reflection intensity for non metals.
+Glossiness adds finer surface details.
+Ambient occlusion is a form of baked ambient lighting.
+Specular controls the reflectance at normal for non metals.

 R = Metalness
 G = Glossiness